nirajchatri/Shoppurs-App/shoppursbackend/POSTMAN_SETUP_GUIDE.md

 ### Step 3: Select Environment

-- In the top-right corner of Postman, select "AnwarFood Admin" environment
+- In the top-right corner of Postman, select "ShoppursShop Admin" environment

 ## 🔐 **Authentication Setup**